1165 København K

-The University of Copenhagen has literally thousands of participants involved, both on the so-far 459 registered University of Copenhagen teams, totalling 2,295 staff and students, but also represented on hundreds of other teams.
+The University of Copenhagen has thousands of participants involved, both on the so-far 500+ registered University of Copenhagen teams totalling 2,500+ staff and students, but also represented on hundreds of other teams.
 This year, and for the first time, four other higher education institutions in Copenhagen will be battling it out with the University of Copenhagen for a special ‘university trophy’.

 You may be on a team of super runners out to win one of the prestigious University of Copenhagen trophies or you may be at the DHL to hang out with your colleagues and friends.
 This guide for participants will help you get the most out of the evening.

 If you are reading this guide now, you have probably been selected for your office, department, or course team.
 Most likely it is just because you want to run, and you want to have a good, active, night out.

 Still, if there has been any selection process, several strategic decisions will also have been made for you:

 If there are several teams from one department, class or institution: